 every employee under

-What many employers overlook is that employee handbooks are treated by the courts as formal, binding written contracts.
+What many employers overlook is that employee handbooks and related documents are treated by the courts as formal, binding written contracts.

 For example, a handbook policy stating that warnings will be given before termination likely conflicts with an at-will employment policy, which provides that employees can be terminated at any time without notice.
 If challenged, a court would likely construe the conflicting provisions against the employer, by disregarding the at-will policy – a potentially catastrophic result.
 This is just one of numerous similar mistakes commonly made by employers.

-If properly drafted, employment contracts can be very advantageous to employers by establishing the at-will relationship, the exempt status of employees for overtime compensation purposes or the independent contractor status of outside workers, for example.
+If properly drafted employee handbooks and other employment contracts can be highly advantageous to employers by establishing an at-will relationship and the exempt status of employees for overtime compensation purposes, for example.

 It is for this reason that, an employment contract requiring employees to submit all disputes to mandatory arbitration is highly recommended.
-Such an arrangement can reduce defense costs by 90 percent, while greatly enhancing the employer’s prospects for winning at trial.
+Such an arrangement can reduce defense costs by as much as 90 percent, while enhancing the employer’s prospects for winning at trial.

-These and related precautions, once in place, generally reduce the likelihood that an employer will be sued.
-This is because they make a potential case far less attractive to plaintiff’s lawyers, whose compensation in these cases consists of a percentage of any eventual settlement or award.
+These and related precautions, once in place, often reduce the prospect that an employer will be sued.
+This is because they make a potential case far less attractive to plaintiff’s lawyers by preventing employers from being “pummeled into submission” to an exorbitant settlement by their prohibitively-expensive legal defense costs.

-The less legally vulnerable a plaintiff’s lawyer perceives an employer to be, the less likely it is that a lawsuit will result.
+The less vulnerable a plaintiff’s lawyer perceives an employer to be, the less likely it is that a lawsuit will result.
 The precautions I recommend are specifically- designed to accomplish that result.

-This is why my law practice was built on the maxim: “an ounce of prevention is worth a pound of cure.”
+This explains why my law practice was built on the maxim: “an ounce of prevention is worth a pound of cure.”